-The grades will be given for the first time in 2017 exam results, for specifications that first started teaching in 2015.
-By 2019, all GCSE results will be using the new system.
+The grades were given for the first time in 2017 results for specifications that first started teaching in 2015.
+From 2019, all GCSE results will be using the new system.

 The approach to awarding the top grades will be the same for all GCSE subjects.
 A formula will be used that means that around 20% of all grades at 7 or above will be a grade 9.

 The grade 8 boundary will be equally spaced between the grade 7 and grade 9 boundaries.
 To carry forward the current standard, the number of grades 7, 8 and 9 awarded for an individual subject will be based on the proportion of the cohort who would have been expected to get an A or A*, had the qualification not been reformed.

 Ofqual information on 9 to 1 grading

 - GCSE 9 to 1 grades: a brief guide for parents

 - Grading postcards: GCSE, AS and A-level reforms

 - Setting grade 9 in the new GCSEs

 - New GCSEs: Ofqual addresses questions and concerns